Beginner’s Guide to Instructional Design

 Authoring Tools

 Authoring tools allow designers to create interactive and multimedia-rich content without extensive programming knowledge.
-Popular authoring tools include Articulate Storyline, Adobe Captivate, and Camtasia.
+Popular authoring tools in instructional design include Articulate Storyline, Adobe Captivate, and Camtasia.

 Virtual Reality (VR) and Augmented Reality (AR)